By Tiffany Devlin & Aparna Komarla

 While the United States’ COVID-19 vaccination rate of 59.6% has been of much concern to health administrators, several carceral institutions across the country have even lower rates leaving those in congregated settings vulnerable to contracting the virus.
-In Alameda County’s Santa Rita Jail over 800 people in custody have been fully vaccinated, however, due to the transitory nature of jails, 300 of them were released, resulting in a 25% vaccination rate for those currently in custody.
+In Alameda County’s Santa Rita Jail only 25% of those currently in custody are vaccinated.

 These statistics are more concerning in light of the Delta variant, which is known to be highly virulent, contagious and deadly.

-In Santa Rita Jail, there is a widespread availability of vaccines, however, the resistance to get vaccinated arising from a distrust in the medical field is holding the incarcerated population back from achieving herd immunity.
-According to a survey conducted over March and April — the beginning of the vaccine rollout — roughly 50% of respondents felt that the vaccines had not been thoroughly tested by doctors or scientists.
+There is a widespread availability of vaccines at Santa Rita Jail, however, a distrust in the medical field appears to be holding the incarcerated population back from achieving herd immunity.
+According to a survey conducted by the Public Health Dept. during March and April — the beginning of the vaccine rollout — roughly 50% of respondents felt that the vaccines had not been thoroughly tested by doctors or scientists.
 One even wrote, “It kills people.”

 To ensure that anyone in custody who wants to be vaccinated is able to do so, Wellpath, the jail’s medical provider, offers vaccines to newly booked individuals on day 12, 13, and 14 of the mandatory intake quarantine period.
-Incarcerated people can also submit a medical request form or make a sick call if they want to get vaccinated.
+Incarcerated people can also submit a medical request form or make a sick call if they wish to be vaccinated.

 With a vaccination rate of 25% for the population and 10%* for jail staff, recent data on COVID-19 cases and housing unit quarantines suggest that the jail is far from being out of the woods with the pandemic.

 Active COVID-19 cases among jail staff and contractors surged to 16 on Aug.
-4 — a 90% increase overnight.
-After months of declining numbers, a surge of 110% overnight occurred on Aug.
+4 — a 90% increase in 24-hours.
+After months of declining numbers, another surge of 110% occurred on Aug.
 15 for the incarcerated population, leaving 21 active cases in custody.

 Several studies have shown that infections among staff are a primary vector for outbreaks in incarcerated populations.
 In fact, an independent consultant who monitors Santa Rita Jail’s COVID-19 response, identified that cases among staff triggering the jail’s largest outbreak to date — over 100 active cases were reported on a single day during December.
 A Wellpath representative also admitted, “contact tracing revealed that the outbreak could have been linked to staff positives.”